techthoughts2/PoshGram/.github/ISSUE_TEMPLATE/bug-report.md

 ---
+name: Bug Report
+about: Submit a bug to PoshGram project
+title: ''
 labels: bug
+assignees: ''

 ---

 <!--- Provide a general summary of the issue in the Title above -->

 ## Expected Behavior